projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 ### riff System and CRDs

-Powering the new build and runtime models is [riff System](https://github.com/projectriff/system). riff System provides Kubernetes CRDs and a controller to reconcile the state of these custom riff resources into other resources, to achieve the desired outcome.
+Powering the new build and runtime models is [riff System](https://github.com/projectriff/system). riff System provides Kubernetes CRDs and a controller to reconcile the state of custom riff resources with other resources.

 The system provides four API groups, one for builds and one per runtime: